 Types of DNA

 We all have seen the ads on TV from Ancestry.com to have your DNA done.
 This has made DNA and genealogy very popular today.
-What they don’t tell you is how you need to have some understanding of DNA and have a family tree in place.
+What they don’t tell you is how you need to have some understanding of DNA and have at least a basic family tree in place.
 They also don’t tell you how you need to have a subscription to their website to see other DNA participants family tree information.
-You can see your DNA results and your matches, but you need a basic family tree to know how some of these matches are related.
+You can see your DNA results and your matches, but you need a basic family tree to know how some of these matches are related and some understanding of how DNA works.
 There are other genealogy websites that are free.
+So if you do test with Ancestry.com you can download your raw file of information from Ancestry and upload to other sites where possible relatives have tested.
+In the case that you are adopted and don’t know who your parent(s) are than I recommend that you test and/or upload your results to the four largest DNA companies.

 Chagnon Family DNA Project